BasuruK/simpLLM/README.md

-# Simple Invocie Data Extractor
+# Simple Invoice Data Extractor

-Simple Invocie Data Extractor delivers a focused desktop workflow for turning invoices into structured data with the help of large language models.
+Simple Invoice Data Extractor delivers a focused desktop workflow for turning invoices into structured data with the help of large language models.

 ## Tech Stack